Template File: /srv/users/bordersdistillery/apps/borders-distillery/public/wp-content/themes/bordersdistillery2017/page.php | Template Hierarchy

 William Kerr was born in the Hawick in the Scottish Borders in 1779, and became a gardener at the Royal Botanical Gardens at Kew in London.
 In 1804 he was sent to Asia where he gained a reputation as an accomplished plant collector.

-From his travels, Kerr sent back to Kew 238 plants new to European science, including the vigorous shrub named in his honour, the Kerria.
+From his travels, Kerr sent back to Kew 238 plants new to European science, including the vigorous shrub named in his honour, the Kerria, and the first specimens of the Tiger Lily.

 In 1812, he took an appointment in Colombo, Ceylon (Sri Lanka) as superintendent of the newly-founded botanical gardens.
 Sadly Kerr was to die in Colombo only two years after his arrival.

-Kerr’s Borders Gin, made in his home town of Hawick, celebrates William Kerr’s sense of adventure and his passion for plants and nature.
+Kerr’s Gin, made in his home town of Hawick, celebrates the man’s sense of adventure and his passion for plants and nature.